awsdocs/aws-doc-sdk-examples/ruby/cross_service_examples/feedback_sentiment_analyzer/README.md

 - This code has not been tested in all AWS Regions.
 Some AWS services are available only in specific Regions.
 For more information, see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).
 - Running this code might result in charges to your AWS account.
 - Be sure to delete all of the resources you create while going through this tutorial so that you won't be charged.
 - Also make sure to properly set up your development environment.
-For information, see [LINK TO SETTING UP THE LANGUAGE SDK].
+For information, see [Get started with the AWS SDK for Ruby](https://docs.aws.amazon.com/sdk-for-ruby/v3/developer-guide/getting-started.html).

 ### Resource creation